tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 Maybe not.

 But I’m going to take a walk.
 Sorry to leave you like this, but I need a break.
-But there's so much more to tell.
+But there's so much more to tell and this has been a bit much to dig up.

 My phone is lighting up.
 Luke is calling me on Messenger, but he's now dead two times over.